avosnakis/simple-search/README.md

 ```

 The `idField` indicates which field in the input files will be treated as a unique identifier for the purpose of
 querying.
 This is the same for every file.
 Any documents without a matching ID field will not be indexed.
+This is also
+the field that foreign keys reference.

 The `foreignKeys` object allows the user to configure which fields will be treated as foreign keys when looking for
 related documents.